Avataw/avataw.github.io/src/pages/posts/slacking.md

 After a particularly stressful project I really needed some time and started slacking a bit here and there.
 Back then I've noticed how I started slacking in my personal life too.

-We spent so much time of our lifes working, it only makes sense for your behaviour at work to bleed into your personal life too.
+We spent so much time of our lifes working, it only makes sense for our behaviour at work to bleed into our personal life too.
 Unless you somehow manage to completely separate those two[^severance].

 ## Slacklining